Triathlon Run Pace Calculator

 Convert run time to pace per km or mile and predict finish time for Sprint, Olympic, or Ironman run legs.

-The run is the final discipline in triathlon — done on tired legs after swimming and cycling.
-Run pace in triathlon is typically 15–45 seconds per km slower than a standalone running race of the same distance, due to accumulated fatigue.
+The run is the final discipline in triathlon, and it is run on legs that have already done a swim and a bike.
+Triathlon run pace typically comes out 15 to 45 seconds per km slower than a standalone running race over the same distance.

 Standard triathlon run distances: